-Level 1 Violations: Level 1 violations are actions that negatively impact our community of safety, respect, and cooperation.
+Level 1 Violations: Level 1 violations are actions that negatively impact our community in terms of safety, respect, and cooperation.
 Level 1 violations are tracked through Class Dojo (K-8) and/or Accountability Cards (9-12).

 Level 1 Violation Description Violation of Uniform Policy This includes, but is not limited to, violations of dress code or inappropriate dress on dress-down days.
-Inappropriate/Disrespectful This includes spoken, written, and body language that is Verbal and Non Verbal disrespectful or offensive to generally accepted community Language standards.
-Inappropriate language includes rolling eyes, sucking teeth, talking back, defiantly folding arms, etc. Disruptive Behavior Students are expected to follow the rules that individual teachers have established for student conduct in their classrooms.
+Inappropriate/Disrespectful This includes spoken, written, and body language that is disrespectful or Verbal and Non-Verbal offensive to generally accepted community standards.
+Inappropriate Language language includes rolling eyes, sucking teeth, talking back, defiantly folding arms, etc. Disruptive Behavior Students are expected to follow the rules that individual teachers have established for student conduct in their classrooms.
 No student's behavior can be permitted to disrupt the learning of others.
-Violations include: Disruptive outbursts, talking while others are talking, throwing objects, and making inappropriate gestures and sounds Sleeping in class Eating or drinking in class without permission Being unprepared, e.g. not having proper supplies and books Leaving class without permission and a hall pass Horseplay that includes but is not limited to pushing, shoving, kicking, or making other physical contact, or knowingly taking another's property Peer-to-Peer Verbal Students arguing with peers in a disrespectful manner or using Confrontations verbally aggressive language Out of Class for an Extended This includes, but is not limited to, students taking an excessively Period of Time long (i.e., longer than 7 minutes) bathroom/water break.
+Violations include: Disruptive outbursts, talking while others are talking, throwing objects, and making inappropriate gestures and sounds Sleeping in class Eating or drinking in class without permission Being unprepared, e.g. not having proper supplies and books Leaving class without permission and a hall pass Horseplay that includes but is not limited to pushing, shoving, kicking, or making other physical contact, or knowingly taking another's property Peer-to-Peer Verbal Students arguing with peers in a disrespectful manner or using verbally Confrontations aggressive language Out of Class for an Extended This includes, but is not limited to, students taking an excessively long (i.e., Period of Time longer than 7 minutes) bathroom/water break.
 Use of Personal Electronics Use of mobile phones, iPods or music devices, video game devices, laser pointers, etc. is prohibited.
+The School reserves the right to confiscate any electronic devices until they are picked up by a parent or guardian.
 Consequences Issued by the teacher.